-The Lithuanian fishing fleet in 2016 comprised 25 offshore vessels (>18 m) and 64 coastal vessels (<12 m).
+The Lithuanian fishing fleet in 2018 comprised 21 offshore vessels (>18 m) and 59 coastal vessels (< 12 m).
 The offshore fishing fleet uses pelagic and bottom trawls, with vessels switching between gears depending on target species, fishing conditions, and quota availability.
-The principal species sought are sprat, herring, cod, and flounder mainly in subdivisions 25, 26, and 28 and to a lesser extent in subdivisions 27 and 29.
-The coastal fisheries target herring, smelt, flounder, turbot, and cod using gillnets and trapnets along all Lithuanian coasts (Subdivision 26).
+The main target species sprat, herring, cod, and flounder are caught mainly in subdivisions 25, 26, and 28 and to a lesser extent in subdivisions 27 and 29.
+The coastal fisheries target herring, smelt, flounder, turbot, and cod using gillnets and trapnets within the Lithuanian coastal area of Subdivision 26.
 Recreational fisheries also occur in these waters and focus on cod, herring, salmon, and sea trout using hooks and trolls.